Cardiovascular Research Laboratory

 In partnership with Transonic, Scisense, Inc., and Koronus Biotechnology, our labs are currently developing a chronically implantable catheter which transmits real-time hemodynamic data wirelessly (left ventricular pressure-volume).
 Applications for this device include use by big-pharma to test for cardiac toxicity of medications during drug development.

 Chronic venous insufficiency results from damaged venous valves failing to prevent backflow.
 While various designs for artificial implantable valves have been proposed, their shortcomings have included thrombogenicity, poor durability, and fluid flow disruption.
-The Cardiovascular Research Lab is collaborating with UT Health’s Dr. Stephen Bailey and Dr. Teja Guda at UTSA BME to design a new model that overcomes these limitations.
+The Cardiovascular Research Lab is collaborating with UT Health San Antonio’s Dr. Stephen Bailey and Dr. Teja Guda at UTSA BME to design a new model that overcomes these limitations.